aayushg123/CryptoCiphercpp/README.md

 # CryptoCiphercpp
-It contains implementation of some basic ciphers like Hill Cipher, Playfair ciphers etc.
+It contains implementation of some basic ciphers like Hill Cipher, Playfair Cipher etc.